Ehud Netzer: Jericho

 Netzer excavated at Jericho from 1973, and continued working there over the next decade.
 At the oasis of Jericho, he uncovered new wings of Herod's winter palace, as well as a Hasmonean winter palace containing a number of swimming pools and gardens.
 This is the major archaeological site to have survived from that period in Jewish history.
 The complex includes a structure built 70-50 BCE and identified in 1998 by Netzer as a synagogue, which has been contested, but if proven true would be the oldest synagogue that has ever been found (the "Wadi Qelt synagogue").

 Private life; death

 He married Devora and they had four children, all of whom live in Israel: Chana, Ruti, Yael and Yossef.

 On 25 October 2010, Netzer fell and was seriously injured when a railing gave way at the dig at Herodium.
-He died of his injuries three days later at Hadassah Ein Kerem hospital in West Jerusalem.
+He died of his injuries three days later at Hadassah Ein Kerem hospital in Jerusalem.

+Between February 2013 and January 2014, the Israel Museum hosted the exhibition Herod the Great: The King’s Final Journey in memory of Netzer.